RegisUniversity/MSDS650-students/assignments/W1_assignment_rubric.md

 # EDA - stats and graphs

 This assignment will help you learn some of the techniques commonly used in exploratory data analysis.
-The assignment can be done within a jupyter notebook, or submitted as a text document writeup (e.g. in Word, Google docs, etc, with summary stats and graphics) along with code you used to create the plots and statistics.
+You can do the assignment in Python or R.  The assignment can be done within a jupyter notebook, or submitted as a text document writeup (e.g. in Word, Google docs, etc, with summary stats and graphics) along with code you used to create the plots and statistics.
 If using a Jupyter notebook, you can change some of the cells from 'code' to 'markdown' to add discussion.
 Here's a cheatsheet for [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), it's pretty easy to learn.

 You can also post the assignment on Github, and send me the link.
 Github will naturally display jupyter notebooks and markdown within web browsers.